Chiral excitation flows of a multinode network based on synthetic gauge fields: Chiral flows in multinode networks

-Motivated by the quantum interference of the two paths in the four-node SGF model, we here introduce an auxiliary node that is positioned at the center of the network and couples to all network nodes, dividing the network into four sub-triangles, as depicted in Fig.~\ref{Fig2}(a).
-In this case, with appropriate parameters, we demonstrate that the quantum interference assisted by sub-triangles from different paths is able to induce a perfect chiral excitation flow.
+Motivated by the quantum interference of the two paths in the four-node SGF model, here, we introduce an auxiliary node that is positioned at the center of the network and couples to all network nodes, dividing the network into four subtriangles, as depicted in Fig.~\ref{Fig2}(a).
+In this case, with appropriate parameters, we demonstrate that the quantum interference assisted by subtriangles from different paths is able to induce a perfect chiral excitation flow.

-The central-located auxiliary node can be described by annihilation and creation operators $c$ and $c^\dagger$.
+The centrally located auxiliary node can be described by annihilation and creation operators $c$ and $c^\dagger$.
 For simplicity, this auxiliary node is assumed to homogeneously couple to other nodes with a real-valued hopping rate.
 The Hamiltonian of the node-assisted SGF (aSGF) model reads